List of Hollyoaks characters introduced in 1995–1996: Max Cunningham

-Max Cunningham is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Matt Littler.
-From 1995 to 1997, Max was portrayed by Ben Sheriff before Littler took over.
-In 2008, Max, along with Tony Hutchinson (Nick Pickard), was the longest running character in Hollyoaks.
-In May 2008, it was announced that Littler had decided to leave the show and would depart in August 2008.
-The character died after finally marrying Steph Cunningham he was run over after pushing Tom Cunningham out of the way of a car.
+Max Cunningham was originally played by Ben Sheriff from 1995 to 1997, when the role was recast to Matt Littler.
+In 2008 Max, along with Tony Hutchinson was the longest-running character in the serial.
+In May 2008, Littler decided to leave and his final scenes were broadcast in July of that year.
+The character died shortly after marrying Steph Cunningham, being run over by a car after pushing Tom Cunningham out of the way.

 Cindy Cunningham

+Cynthia "Cindy" Cunningham (previously Hutchinson and Longford), made her first appearance in December 1995.
+Originally played by Hayley Fairclough, the role was recast twice in 1996, initially to Laura Crossley.
+Stephanie Waring took over in November of that year until 2000, and made guest appearances in 2002 and 2004 before reprising the role full-time from June 2008.
+Waring took a break for maternity leave in 2010, returning on 9 March 2011.

-Cynthia "Cindy" Cunningham (previously Hutchinson and Longford) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Stephanie Waring.
-She made her first on-screen appearance in December 1995, then played by Laura Crossley, as the youngest daughter of Gordon (Bernard Latham) and Angela Cunningham (Liz Stooke).
+Cindy is the youngest daughter of Gordon (Bernard Latham) and Angela Cunningham (Liz Stooke).

-In 1996, Crossley quit the serial and the role was recast to actress Stephanie Waring.
-Waring remained with the soap until 2000, when she quit the role.
-Waring reprised the role briefly in 2002 and 2004 before returning to Hollyoaks as a full-time character in June 2008, reintroduced by series producer Bryan Kirkwood.
-In 2010, Waring became pregnant and her character was temporarily written out for Waring's maternity leave.
-Waring confirmed on her Twitter page at the beginning of December that she had received scripts for her return to the show.
-She returned to filming in January 2011 and returned on 9 March 2011.
+Aunt Rose

+Aunt Rose, played by Meg Johnson, is a relative of Juliette Benson (Martine Brown).

 Jane Andersen

 Jane Andersen is a fictional character on the long-running Channel 4 British television soap opera Hollyoaks.
 She was introduced as part of the Andersen family and the mother of original character Natasha, the wife of Greg Andersen and mother of Sarah Andersen.
 She was the first Landlady of The Dog in the Pond which went on to be a centre focus for the show and still exists today.
-After Natasha died, Jane was distraught and at the end of 1996, Jane went back to the United States with Greg and Sarah.
+After Natasha died, Jane was distraught and at the end of March 1996, Jane went back to the United States with her parents, Greg and Sarah.